brct-james/guild-golems/README.md

 - - - v0: basic fog of war, as using this route to get market listings, so merchants must be at a location to get the values of that route
 - - add action routes beneath each of these task endpoints (e.g. move, buy, sell, collect, create, etc.)
 - - `.../my/invokers` summon new golems for each given task and cast other spells
-- - - v0: single golem type per task, takes mana to summon, summoner golems generate mana
-- - - v0: spell to move a golem instantly between locations, can be used with a courier for instant moving of resources as well, mana cost by weight/volume
 - rework `/locations` routes to be more specific, include list of users with golems at each location and how many
 - `.../my/inventory` inventory report showing what resources are at each location
 - `.../my/golems` golem report showing what golems are at each location and what task they are doing if active